-Well, so far we have been discussing on the basics of the photography, and I hope most of you found it useful.
+Well, so far we have been discussing the basics of the photography, and I hope most of you found it useful.
 This week, I want to touch upon a totally different topic.
 This week it will be about Black & White Photography.
 Well, I feel almost all the pictures we take these days from a digital camera or a mobile phone are in colour, but later we do covert them into Black & White.
 This is what I do too.
-But today we will discuss on why and when one needs to convert them to B&W. Many times I have seen people just converting a beautiful colour picture to B&W and ruining it to an uninteresting monochrome.
+But today we will discuss why and when one needs to convert them to B&W. Many times I have seen people just converting a beautiful colour picture to B&W and ruining it to an uninteresting monochrome.
 So let’s check when we need B&W?

 Check the above two pictures.
 The left one is a taken in colour and the right converted to B&W. This picture need not be in colour at all.
 This kind of situation begs for B&W conversion.